bwsw/cs-vault-server/docs/logic.md

 **Event processing at the consumption level.** <br />

 A controller handles the following events if they have "Completed" status.
-1) creation of virtual machine, account and user
+1) creation of virtual machine, account, and user
 2) deletion of virtual machine and account

 Other events are ignored. <br />